Contest-Winning German Chocolate Cream Pie Recipe

 - 2. Place the chocolate and butter in a small saucepan.
 Cook and stir over low heat until smooth.
 Remove from the heat; stir in milk.
 In a large bowl, combine the sugar, cornstarch and salt.
 Add the eggs, vanilla and chocolate mixture; mix well.
 Pour into crust.
 Sprinkle with coconut and pecans.

-- 3. Bake at 375° for 45-50 minutes or until a knife inserted near the center comes out clean.
+- 3. Bake at 375° for 45-50 minutes or until a knife inserted in the center comes out clean.
 Cool completely on a wire rack.

 - 4. For topping, in a large bowl, beat cream until it begins to thicken.
 Add confectioners' sugar and vanilla; beat until stiff peaks form.
 Spread over pie; sprinkle with additional coconut and pecans.
 Refrigerate until serving.
 Yield: 8 servings.